dillionlim/brainhack-til-2025/README.md

 > [!NOTE]
 > Given the author's understanding of RL and ML in general (or lack thereof), any interpretation of a deep neural network's behaviour is speculative at best, so please take this section with at least a pinch of salt.

-We trained two sets of scout agents&mdash;one for peacetime, and one for wartime, mirroring the collector and escaper regimes in [Monte-Carlo Tree Search](#monte-carlo-tree-search-mcts).
-Although maximising rewards and escaping guards are indeed fairly distinct tasks, this separation for RL models was born out of necessity, after we unwisely spent too much time on perfecting the agents' behaviour when there are no guards.

 #### Multi-Agent RL?

 Instead of training against itself or other trained agents, we "embedded" all-seeing guards into the environment, who can always take the shortest path to the scout if you so desire.
 The user can control the probability that the guard would follow the shortest path on any given turn, allowing us to train progressively and perform a variety of evaluations.